Globalization has caught up with the footwear industry, and offshore manufacturing has risen in popularity over the last few decades.

 20. Truman Boot Company: Boutique Craftsmanship in Footwear

-Truman Boot Company produces boots that are crafted by skilled bootmakers in the Pacific Northwest and influenced by American workwear, heritage tradecraft, and western culture.
+Truman Boot Company produces boots crafted by skilled bootmakers in the Pacific Northwest.
+These boots are influenced by American workwear, heritage tradecraft, and Western culture.

-The company is currently based in Boulder, Colorado, but was originally founded in rural Pennsylvania by Vince Romano in 2014.
+The company is currently based in Boulder, Colorado, but Vince Romano originally founded it in rural Pennsylvania in 2014.

 21. Thursday Boot Company: Modern Design Meets Traditional Craft